thiagostival/english-dictionary/README.md

 </div>

 <h2 id="project">:muscle: Project</h2>
-This is a very well configured React template.

-Where you have the main technologies, like:

-- Jest for testing;
-- Husky to validate commits and working together with it we have:
-  - commitlint to follow the conventional commit pattern;
-  - lint-staged to apply eslint settings to the files;
-  - and also configured to run jest and not let the commit be done if it doesn't pass the tests;
+- Application where you can find a wide variety of English words.

+- In the app you have the possibility to view a large list of words and information about each word, such as usage examples and their pronunciation.

+- It is also possible to login with google and thus view the history of words seen and also favorite them.

 <h2 id="technologies">:rocket: Used Technologies</h2>